CHTC/chtc-website-source/_uw-research-computing/user-expectations.md

 **CHTC is not HIPAA-compliant** and users should not bring HIPAA data into CHTC services.
-If you have data security concerns or any questions about data security in CHTC, please get in touch!
+If you have data security concerns or any questions about data security in CHTC, [please get in touch](https://chtc.cs.wisc.edu/uw-research-computing/get-help.html)!

 ### Export Control

-Users agree not to access, utilize, store, or in any way run export controlled data, information, programs etc. on CHTC software, equipment, or computing resources without prior review by  the UW-Madison Export Control Office.
+Users agree not to access, utilize, store, or in any way run export controlled data, information, programs, etc. on CHTC software, equipment, or computing resources without prior review by the UW-Madison Export Control Office.

 Export controlled information is subject to federal government rules on handling and viewing and has